modalexii/RPi-Environd/README.md

 Environd spits out a static HTML file that isn't very interesting to look at without a web server.
 Something small and simple like lighttpd, nginx or Monkey is recommended.
 You can Google your way through setting up any of these if you're unsure.

 **Pay special attention to your webserver's document root!** If it is anywhere other than `/var/www/`, you will need to edit either the server config or the Environd config.
 See **Files & Customization**.

+It is also advisable to password-protect the document root with `.htaccess` files or similar, install an SSL certificate and enforce HTTPS-only, _especially_ if you plan to make the server accessible from the Internet.
+Consult the documentation for your web server.

 ### You also need a DS18B20 sensor!